mBaratta96/letterboxd_stats/README.md

 ## To do
 _Note: this is something I do during my free time.
 Therefore, I can't promise consistent support for this project._

-[ ] Use web-scraping to add film to diary/wishlist
+- [ ] Use web-scraping to add film to diary/wishlist

+- [ ] Check followers' activity.